Jacorb90/Prestige-Tree/docs/layer-features.md

 - automate(): **optional**, this function is called every game tick, after production.
 Use it to activate any autobuyers or auto-resets or similar on this layer, if appropriate.

-- resetsNothing(): **optional**, returns true if this layer shouldn't trigger any resets when you prestige.
+- resetsNothing: **optional**, returns true if this layer shouldn't trigger any resets when you prestige.

 - incr_order: **optional**, an array of layer ids.
 When this layer is unlocked for the first time, the "order" value for any not-yet-unlocked layers in this list increases.
 This can be used to make them harder to unlock.